carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         build modes may be offered to cover safety violations which are too expensive to detect by default, even for a development build.

-    -   The default production build will provide runtime mitigations for safety violations whenever the performance is below the noise of hot path application code.
+    -   The default optimized release build will provide runtime mitigations for safety violations whenever the performance is below the noise of hot path application code.

-    -   There will be a build option for the production build to select a trade-off between performance (including speed, binary size, and memory size) and hardening or mitigation for the remaining safety violations.
+    -   There will be a build option for the optimized release build to select a trade-off between performance (including speed, binary size, and memory size) and hardening or mitigation for the remaining safety violations.